rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 The list of Methods supported by all controllers:

+ * `withFlags(wxSizerFlags flags)` : Specifies the sizer flags to use for layout of this controller.
  * `withPosition(wxPoint pos)` : Specifies the `pos` of the `wxControl`.
  * `withSize(wxSize size)` : Specifies the `size` of the `wxControl`.
  * `withWidth(int size)` : Specifies the width of `size` of the `wxControl`.